GVI’s Top 8 Tips on How to Pursue a Career in Marine Conservation

 Practical experience teaches you things that theory cannot.
 Even if you have a degree related to marine conservation or biology, it is worthwhile obtaining or furthering your marine research and diving skills and qualifications.

 - Develop Your Soft Skills

-Soft skills such as teamwork, leadership, adaptability, listening and problem solving skills, are not to be overlooked in the marine industry.
-A volunteer or intership program related to marine conservation can also provide you with the oppurtunity to develop these skills to improve your employability.
+Soft skills such as teamwork, leadership, adaptability, listening and problem-solving skills, are not to be overlooked in the marine industry.
+A volunteer or internship program related to marine conservation can also provide you with the opportunity to develop these skills to improve your employability.

 - Find a Mentor